Ryan Thomas is a university graduate who enjoys cooking recipes from a wide variety of culinary traditions.

 One of my favorite pies that I've made recently calls for pineapple jam—an odd-sounding thing from a French 1980s and '90s TV show entitled La cuisine des Mousquetaires (The Food of the Musketeers) that I'd stumbled upon on Youtube.
 For my coworker's birthday, I decided to combine pineapple jam with banana and lychee.

-This recipe is based upon my recipe for a vibrant pineapple, strawberry, and mango pie.
+This recipe is based on my recipe for a vibrant pineapple, strawberry, and mango pie.

 For the filling: